FaisalQ07/de-reddit-reports/README.md

        This DBT model guarantees the incremental insertion of data into the `reddit_data_consolidated` table while also updating existing records.
 It achieves this through the utilization of a merge strategy as the incremental approach.
 This ensures that the consolidated table remains up-to-date with the latest data, facilitating accurate and efficient data analysis and reporting processes.

   * ## Unit Tests
-       The "tests" directory comprises unit-test scripts designed for both the data loader and data exporter modules.
+       The `magic-de-reddit-reports/tests` directory comprises unit-test scripts designed for both the data loader and data exporter modules.
        These tests comprehensively validate all functions within the modules, ensuring thorough examination.
        Notably, the coverage analysis excludes print/logging statements and variable assignments.
        As per the coverage report, the unit-tests effectively cover 75% of the codebase, affirming robust testing practices.